-Takayama is a small but modern and busy station servicing the historic old town of and nearest major station to the villages of Shirakawa-go and Gokayama and alpine valley of Kamikochi.
+Takayama is a small but modern and busy station servicing the historic old town of Takayama.
+It is the nearest major station to the villages of Shirakawa-go and Gokayama, as well as the alpine valley of Kamikochi.
 On this page you will find the following information:

 Takayama Nohi Bus Center adjoins the station, from where regular services connect Takayama to the nearby attractions of Kamikochi and Shirakawa-go and Gokayama.
 Most famous for its old town and thriving food scene, Takayama is one of Central Japan’s most popular destinations which can easily reached from nearby Toyama or Kanazawa or even further afield from Nagoya using the Limited Express Hida service.